Contact geometric mechanics: the Tulczyjew triples

-Since $\dt\zh$ is a 1-form on $\sT M$, it involves only coordinates $(x^i,\dot x^j)$, so it is homogeneous of degree 0.
-This immediately implies that $\dt\zw$ is homogeneous of degree 1, since $(\zt,\dot\zt)$ are homogeneous of degree $1$. \end{proof} The above proposition implies that there is a canonical contact structure on the Atiyah algebroid $\sA P$.
+The above proposition implies that there is a canonical contact structure on the Atiyah algebroid $\sA P$.
 This contact structure we will call the \emph{principal lift} of the contact structure on $M$.
-This lift is difficult to express in the traditional language of contact geometry.
-It is a contact analog of the tangent lift of symplectic manifolds.
+This lift is probably new in the literature and difficult to express in the traditional language of contact geometry.
+It is a contact analog of the tangent lift of a symplectic structure.